Education and skills

-This study will examine the extent to which Ofsted’s approach to inspecting schools is providing value for money.
-We will assess if Ofsted:
+This report examines whether Ofsted’s approach to inspecting schools is providing value for money.
+We assessed:

 We set out our audit approach in Appendix One and our evidence base in Appendix Two.

 The Department for Education (the Department) plays an important part in whether the inspection of schools is value for money.
 The Department affects Ofsted’s funding, how it uses its resources and what it can inspect.
 The current inspection model, with some schools exempt from re-inspection, others subject to light-touch inspection and the average time between inspections rising, raises questions about whether there is enough independent assurance about schools’ effectiveness to meet the needs of parents, taxpayers and the Department itself.
 Although government has protected the overall schools budget, it has reduced Ofsted’s budget every year for over a decade while asking it to do more.
 We think that government needs to be clearer about how it sees Ofsted’s present and future inspection role in the school system as a whole, and resource it accordingly.